 The charismatic style helps to inspire change and growth in people, leading to better performance and results.
 It also creates a strong sense of purpose and motivation within an organization.

 It can be very demanding for certain personalities, putting a lot of performance stress on the leader.
 The need to have superior public speaking skills is also high.
-Maintaining momentum and keeping people excited about the vision can also be difficult over a long period.
+Maintaining momentum and keeping people excited about the vision can also be difficult over a long period of time.

 The autocratic leadership style involves clear and direct instructions, with authoritarian leaders expecting their orders to be followed without question or debate.
 It can be useful when quick decisions are needed, often associated with military-like environments.
 It can be effective, especially in times of crisis.
 Those practicing to be autocratic leaders today might generally face more resistance.